 The study’s data came from 47 countries and five world regions.
 That means wherever you operate, there’s a good chance your nation will experience some growth.

 The researchers also mentioned that measuring identification-verified users provided a more accurate total than overall people on a crypto platform.
 Some may sign up but never do anything more at the site.
 Those who take time to verify an ID are likely more serious about actively participating.

 Specialized Maps Show People Where They Can Use Cryptocurrency

 You probably already know the importance of going through the steps of getting your business verified and making it show up on Google Maps.
 Something useful to know when thinking about accepting crypto at your enterprise is that there are several specialized maps showing the tens of thousands of places worldwide where people can pay with cryptocurrencies.

 The fact that these specialty maps exist is another solid reason to start accepting cryptocurrencies at your business in 2021.
-Consider that the people most often accessing them are probably either long-time crypto enthusiasts or individuals who are just beginning to get involved and want to find cryptocurrency-friendly merchants.
-Consumers from both of those segments could bring you new business and become repeat customers.
+Consider that the people most often accessing them are either long-time crypto enthusiasts or individuals who are just beginning to get involved and want to find cryptocurrency-friendly merchants.
+Consumers from both segments could bring you new business and become repeat customers.

 Most People Use Cryptocurrency for Aboveboard Transactions

 Maybe you’ve seen headlines associating cryptocurrencies with illegal activities like Ponzi schemes, ransomware attacks, and money laundering efforts.
 You might think cryptocurrencies could hurt your business more than help it, given those eyebrow-raising ways that some people use them.